jgiuffrida/dnd/stranger.md

   - Cane came running past and jumped the chasm
   - Malkin straight up disappears and then reappears in a puff of smoke
   - Oh what are these spikes?
-  - Toilyn eldritch blasts and runs
+  - Toilynn eldritch blasts and runs
   - I look around and everyone has left me
   - I dodge attacks
   - I burning hands a bunch of bugs